 Latest news from the programme

-We are have now published the Approved Costing Guidance for 2018, including PLICS guidance for acute, mental health and ambulance trusts.
+We have published costing standards for community services and for education and training costs as part of the Approved Costing Guidance for 2018.
+Standards for acute, mental health and ambulance services had already been published.

 The guidance forms a co-ordinated approach to patient-level costing, the reference costs collection and the reference costs assurance programme.
 It includes:

 - 20 June: Education and training standards.
-Register here
+Click here to view

 - 20 June: Costing community services: PLICS guidance.
-Register here
+Click here to view

 - 16 May: 'Talk to an early implementer' - mental health implementation and collection: building readiness.
 Click here to view